Dr. Janessa Laskin: Evolution of an Oncologist

 November 7, 2014

-Thinking back on how I came to be an oncologist at the BC Cancer Agency Vancouver Centre it could appear to be a linear course, but to me it always seemed unpredictable.
+Thinking back on how I came to be an oncologist at BC Cancer – Vancouver could appear to be a linear course, but to me it always seemed unpredictable.

 After a few formative years in Saskatoon, I grew up in B.C. and finished high school in Vancouver.
 I then travelled east to the vibrant city of Montreal where I attended McGill University.
 I completed a BSc in Biology with a Minor in the History and Philosophy of Science.
 Though I loved biology I never felt really at home in the rest of the sciences and I squeezed as many arts courses into my degree program as possible.

 Finishing my BSc, I took two years to work and travel and try to find something to do with my life that would keep me interested.
 Medicine had always been something I was drawn to, however there are no physicians in my family, only a great number of those other kind of “doctors”, the PhD ones, so I was also drawn to academics.
 But once I started medical school at UBC I knew it was the right choice.
 I stayed in Vancouver to complete my residency in internal medicine and then medical oncology.
 Finally, after nine years of medical training, I left Vancouver to complete a one year clinical research Fellowship at Vanderbilt University in Nashville, Tennessee, with the wonderful doctors Alan Sandler and David Johnson.
 After a year in the south, I came home to Vancouver and have been on staff at the BC Cancer Agency since 2003.